-Condensation Oscillations and Chugging
+Chugging and Condensation Oscillations

-Another example of a dynamic instability involving a two-phase flow is the oscillations that occur when steam is forced down a vent into a pool of water.
-The situation is sketched in Figure 1.
+As a second example of a dynamic instability involving a two-phase flow we describe the oscillations that occur when steam is forced down a vent into a pool of water.
+The situation is sketched in figure 1.
 These instabilities, forms of which are known as chugging and condensation oscillations, have been most extensively studied in the context of the design of pressure suppression systems for nuclear reactors (see, for example, Wade 1974, Koch and Karwat 1976, Class and Kadlec 1976, Andeen and Marks 1978).
 The intent of the device is to condense steam that has escaped as a result of the rupture of a primary coolant loop and, thereby, to prevent the build-up of pressure in the containment that would have occurred as a result of uncondensed steam.